Code of Conduct

 If the answer to any of these questions is “yes,” the relationship or situation is likely to constitute a conflict of interest, and you should avoid it.
 If you have any questions about this, please speak to management.

 You must carefully consider the potential conflict of interest prior to the acceptance of secondary employment.
 Professional engagements outside of Calico, including third-party board memberships, can result in conflicts of interest.
-Therefore, employees may accept a board membership in a third-party company, commercial entity or scientific advisory board only upon obtaining the prior approval of the Calico CEO, while no prior approval is required for board memberships of charitable organizations (though you are expected to notify the Calico CEO).
+Calico’s policies with respect to an employee’s ability to accept a board, or scientific advisory board (SAB) membership in a third-party company are outlined below:

 II.
 Gifts and Entertainment